-% Challenge Description 23% Public Realm Quality & Safety A surprising number of LSAs reported increasing concerns about the real and perceived safety of the public realm, maintenance and cleaning, and the impacts of mental health, addiction and homelessness.
-These issues were particularly notable in the Commercial Drive and Collingwood study areas.
+% Challenge Description 23% Public Realm Quality & Safety A surprising number of LSAs reported increasing concerns about the real perceived safety of the public realm, maintenance and cleaning, and impacts of mental health, addiction and homelessness.
+These issues we particularly notable in the Commercial Drive and Collingwood study area.
 21% Rising BC Assessment Values & Property Taxes LSA businesses indicate that rising BC Assessment Values and Property Tax increases are stressing their financial viability.
 17% Parking & Access Competing interests and challenges allocating curb space - maintaining a balance between on-street parking, improving transit, sustainable mobility modes, loading/pickup areas, and moving traffic.
 Convenient parking frequently cited as a critical issue.
 10% Labour Costs.
 Attraction and retention of labour were identified as key issues.
-Shift in MSP premiums to employers.
-Rising cost of living challenges attraction and retention of local workforce and / or pushes up the cost of salaries.
+Shi in MSP premiums to employers.
+Rising cost of living challenges attraction an retention of local workforce and / or pushes up the cost of salaries.
 8% Permitting & Licensing Time, Cost, Complexity.
-Licensing and permitting very complex, inconsistent, and difficult to understand.
+Licensing and permitting very complex, inconsistent and difficult to understand.
 Long timelines needed for compliance.
 Lack of streamlined single point of contact with specialized knowledge at City.
-8% Lease negotiations & Terms Property ownership has become increasingly concentrated in numbered companies and developers.
-Due to rapid pace of change, standard demolition clauses in leases discourage long-term tenancies.
+8% Lease negotiations & Terms Property ownership has become increasingly concern companies and developers.
+Due to rapid pace of change clauses in leases discourage long-term tenancies.
 8% Population growth and Demographics Need for more local customers.
-Some areas expressed concern about relatively low levels of surrounding population density, and slower-than-average growth, as factors compromising the near and longer-term prospects for local business.
-This issue was raised as a 'top 3' concern in West Broadway and Hastings North.
+Some areas expressed concern relatively low levels of surrounding population density, and slower average growth, as factors compromising the near and longer-term profor local business.
+This issue was raised as a 'top 3' concern in West Broand Hastings North.
 3% "Other" General cost of doing business is increasing.
 Vacancies affect LSA attractiveness and energy.
 2% Increasing Competition Online sales and competition from Regional Serving shopping are affecting sales for some businesses.